BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Introduction

-In summary, our main contributions are: \begin{itemize}[itemsep=1pt, topsep=1pt] \item We conduct a detailed analysis of offline serving workloads, revealing the opportunities brought by diverse input and output lengths. \item We design \sys{}, an offline serving system that batches requests with diverse resource demands for overlapping while maintaining high prefix sharing. \item We build a prototype and evaluate it comprehensively, achieving significant throughput improvement compared to state-of-the-art serving frameworks. \end{itemize}
+In summary, our main contributions include: \begin{itemize}[itemsep=1pt, topsep=1pt,leftmargin=*] \item We conducted a detailed analysis of offline serving workloads and built a performance model to analyze their compute and memory resource demands. \item We designed a resource-aware prefix tree for request management that encodes resource demands while preserving prefix structures. \item We proposed a request batching algorithm that optimizes throughput by maximizing compute-memory overlapping while preserving high prefix sharing. \item We built a prototype and evaluated it comprehensively, demonstrating that it achieves an average \avgtoopt{} (up to 90\%) of the optimal throughput. \end{itemize}